sammosampson/RiskCaptureDemo/README.md

   });

 This will link events from all streams in the category of riskcapture to a stream called riskcaptures so that subscribers can get all events in this category in one subscription

+add another continuous emitting projection in eventstore called RiskCapture Lookup with the body:

+fromStream("riskcapture-riskcapturemap")
+.when(
+{
+    newRiskItemMapped : function(s,e)
+    {
+        emit(
+            "riskcaptureprojections-riskcapturemaplookup-" + e.body.ProductLine,
+            "lookup",
+            {
+                "itemId" : e.body.RiskItemId,
+                "sectionName" : e.body.SectionName,
+                "itemName" : e.body.ItemName
+            });
+    }
+});

+This will create a projection from the risk capture map stream that will allow the lookup of items by id.